Unformed Legal Roads

 History of unformed legal roads

-Most ULRs were established in the 19th century as part of Crown settlement subdivisions.
+Most unformed legal roads were established in the 19th century as part of Crown settlement subdivisions.
 Early surveys also reserved land alongside rivers, lakes and the coast for public use.
 Some of these areas remained reserves, but many were surveyed as unformed legal roads.
+It is important to note that roads existed before motor vehicles.

 More information